High from Delaware

 It would be about an editor of a university magazine.
 She would meet all sorts of fascinating people—students, professors, the coolest fucking alumni, each with interesting stories and insightful messages for her readers, for her life, for her broader understanding of the world.

 She would dress fly as hell.
 She’d smoke weed unapologetically.
 She’d have two young kids and would strive to be a great mother and role model, but she would be imperfect.
 She’d drink.
 She’d smoke.
 She’d party.
-She’d be editor of a “party school” magazine, after all, so it would all be very “on brand.”
+She’d work at a “party school,” after all, so it would all be very “on brand.”

-She would eventually work for an HBCU.
-She would devote the second half of her career to raising money for academic and entrepreneurial programs that support agricultural education at Historically Black Colleges and Universities, ensuring that the next generation of growers and sellers—of all races, but especially those most victimized and brutalized by racist drug policy—got their start at HBCUs.
-She’d speak at HBCU Week someday.
+She would help raise money for academic and entrepreneurial programs that support agricultural education at Historically Black Colleges and Universities, ensuring that the next generation of growers and sellers—of all races, but especially those most victimized and brutalized by racist drug policy—got their start at HBCUs.

 She’d be a witch.
 The self-ascribed label would begin as a joke about flying high but would morph into her understanding of power and divine femininity.